PawelSzulgacz/Escape_Room/README.md

 ### Introduction ###

 A Project which allows to manage different Escape Room companies.
-From the perspective of the company managment:
+From the perspective of the company managment:<br>
--adding, deleting, modyfing company and Escape Rooms within -checking Escape Room statistics and earned money Client perspective:
+-adding, deleting, modyfing company and Escape Rooms within<br>
+-checking Escape Room statistics and earned money<br>
+Client perspective:<br>
--reserving escape room
+-reserving escape room<br>
--commenting and adding ratings
+-commenting and adding ratings<br>

 ### Requirements ###